 The only effective treatment for cataracts is surgery and this is carried out by an ophthalmologist at a hospital.
 The operation is a straightforward procedure to remove the misty lens and replace it with an artificial one, whereupon sight is fully restored.

-Remember that in the UK, eye examinations are free for anyone of 60+ and cataract surgery is available free for everyone on the NHS.
+Remember that in the UK, eye examinations are free for anyone of 60+ and cataract surgery may be available on the NHS.

 The risk of developing glaucoma increases with each decade after the age of 40.
 The umbrella term ‘glaucoma’ covers a group of eye disorders that give rise to damage of the optic nerve.
 This is the nerve that carries messages from the eye to the brain.